Loupe: Uses

 Loupes are used in many professions where magnification enables precision work to be done with greater efficiency and ease.
-Examples include surgery, dentistry, ophthalmology, the jewelry trade, gemology, and watchmaking.
+Examples include surgery, dentistry, ophthalmology, the jewelry trade, gemology, questioned document examination, and watchmaking.
 Loupes are also sometimes used in photography and printing.

-Jewellers and gemologists
+Jewellery and gemology

 Jewellers typically use a monocular, handheld loupe to magnify gemstones and other jewelry that they wish to inspect.
 A 10× magnification is good to use for inspecting jewelry and hallmarks and is the Gemological Institute of America's standard for grading diamond clarity.
 Stones will sometimes be inspected at higher magnifications than 10×, although the depth of field and field of view become too small to be instructive.
 The accepted standard for grading diamonds is therefore that inclusions and blemishes visible at 10× impact the clarity grade.
 The inclusions in VVS diamonds are hard to find even at 10×.